-- I have a cumulative GPA of 2.3 or greater. - No prior felony convictions to be eligible to receive a state license. - o (See Program Director for more information.) - Three letters of recommendation addressed to Grant Hosking, Respiratory Therapy Program Director. - A letter from you as to why you want to become a respiratory therapist. - Non-Smokers are required towards admission into the Respiratory Therapy Program.
+- I have a cumulative GPA of 2.3 or greater. - No prior felony convictions to be eligible to receive a state license. - (See Program Director for more information.) - Three letters of recommendation addressed to Grant Hosking, Respiratory Therapy Program Director. - A letter from you as to why you want to become a respiratory therapist. - Non-Smokers and non-vapers are required towards admission into the Respiratory Therapy Program. - I have reviewed the Respiratory Student Handbook and understand the roles and responsibilities required of me within the program

 If you checked off ALL these criteria, you are ready to apply!

 All application materials need to be submitted before the 1st Monday of April.